firavoyage/blogging/one ui.md

 - advanced settings
   - notification history `on`
   - wireless emergency alerts `off`
-  - manage notification categories for each app
+  - manage notification categories for each app `on`

 ## display